The Art Of Gushing Orgasms!

 Even if it’s just a physical thing caused by the angle of the bladder changing so that it’s harder to hold urine in, and thus contractions of the muscles at orgasm tend to promote the release of urine as a strong jet – well, so what?

 Surely it’s much more important that people simply enjoy themselves during sex?

 Video – Female Ejaculation

-On the other hand, if the release of large quantities of fluid turns you on – why not?
+On the other hand, if the release of large quantities of fluid turns you on, and you are enjoying squirting orgasms – why not?
 Enjoy.
-Life’s too short….
+Life’s too short to worry about it.

 Another point of view

-He discovered that most of the fluid expelled by the women in this study came from their bladders – even though their bladders had been drained before sex, they still expelled between 50 and 900 mL of fluid at the point of orgasm.
+He discovered that most of the fluid expelled by the women in this study came from their bladders.
+This, even though their bladders had been drained before sex!
+These women still expelled between 50 and 900 ml of fluid at the point of orgasm.

-So the inference, as so often, is that what’s expelled in a squirting orgasm isn’t normal urine.
+So the inference, as other research has shown, is that what’s expelled in a squirting orgasm isn’t normal urine.
 Somehow there’s a chemical process or change – or something – during sexual stimulation which changes the nature of the fluid expelled during squirting.

 Schubach confirmed that the milky white mucus-like fluid comes down the urethra from the paraurethral glands and ducts during sexual excitement.
 So could it be that this fluid is mixing with fluid coming from the bladder?

-It continues to be a controversy, which is a shame, as it distracts from the fact that this might be a way of enhancing sexual pleasure.
+It continues to be a controversy, which is a shame, as it distracts from the fact that knowing how to make a woman squirt might be a great way of enhancing sexual pleasure.